Floyd Mayweather: Donald Trump Is a 'Real Man' for P---y Grabbing Comments

 "Trump: Grab them by the p---y.
 You can do anything.'"

-When asked about what Trump said during his interview with Hollywood Unlocked, Mayweather responded, via Chris Yuscavage of Complex.com (Warning: Link contains explicit language):
+When asked about what Trump said, Mayweather told Hollywood Unlocked, via Chris Yuscavage of Complex.com (Warning: Link contains explicit language):

 "People don't like the truth...
 He speak like a real man spoke.
 Real men speak like, 'Man, she had a fat ass.
 You see her ass?
 I had to squeeze her ass.
 I had to grab that fat ass.'
 Right?
 So he talking locker room talk.
 Locker room talk.
 'I'm the man, you know what I'm saying?
 You know who I am.
 Yeah, I grabbed her by the p---y.
 And?'"

-Mayweather and Trump are at least acquaintances after the undefeated boxing champion visited the then-president elect on Nov.
+Mayweather and Trump are at least acquaintances after the undefeated boxing champion visited the then-president elect Nov.
 16, eight days after Trump had been elected.

-In the interview, Mayweather also said he attended Trump's inauguration on Jan.
+In the interview, Mayweather also said he attended Trump's inauguration Jan.
 20 in Washington, D.C.

 "I just wanted to say I did it one time in my life," Mayweather said of the inauguration, per Yuscavage.
 "It didn't matter who the president was.
 I just wanted to go to be a part of it, to see how it is."